BWheatie/class/w01/mon/assignment.md

 1. If you haven't yet done so, sign up for Github and send me an email with your github username.
 (kurt@theironyard.com)

-2. Read the manual page for a unix command with man or woman.
+2. Read the manual page for a unix command with man.
 What command did you read about?
 What does it do?

 For the following two exercises, you should create a directory to store your ruby code.
 Maybe call it "labs".
-Create a single file (e.g. "guess.rb") for each of the following problems:
+Create a single file (e.g. "guess.rb") for each of the following problems and post it to a [Gist](http://gist.github.com).
+Link to the gist in the homework issue I assign you.

 ## Number Guessing Game